jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 2, 2024**_
+Continue to learn about the transformer model this week.
+The paper was first published by Google researchers.

 _**July 1, 2024**_
 Learning about HMM hidden markov model for parts of speeh tagging.